 - A complete application to the Graduate School

 - When you apply, you will be required to choose your Concentration within the degree (see the Graduate Catalog for requirements for each Concentration).
-If are admitted and you later choose to change your concentration, you may do so in consulation with the Folk Studies Program Director.
+If you are admitted and you later wish to change your concentration, you may do so in consultation with the Folk Studies Program Director.

 - Official college transcripts

 - GRE scores - Due to the difficult circumstances of COVID-19, the GRE requirement will be waived for all Spring 2021, Fall 2021, Spring 2022, & Fall 2022 applicants with a GPA of 3.0 or higher